donishadsmith/neurocaps/README.md

 **This package contains two main classes: `TimeseriesExtractor` for extracting the timeseries, and `CAP` for performing the CAPs analysis.**

 **Main features for `TimeseriesExtractor` includes:**
-- **Timeseries Extraction:** Extract timeseries for resting-state or task data using Schaefer, AAL, or a lateralized Custom parcellation for spatial dimensionality reduction.
+- **Timeseries Extraction:** Extract timeseries for resting-state or task data using Schaefer, AAL, or a lateralized Custom parcellations (which can be manually defined) for spatial dimensionality reduction.
-- **Parallel Processing:** Use parallel processing to speed up timeseries extraction.
+- **Parallel Processing:** Parallelize at the subject-level (one subject per CPU core) to speed up timeseries extraction.
-- **Saving Timeseries:** Save the nested dictionary containing timeseries as a pickle file.
+- **Saving Timeseries:** Save the nested dictionary containing timeseries (mapping subject id -> run id -> timeseries data) as a pickle file.
-- **Visualization:** Visualize the timeseries at the region or node level of the parcellation.
+- **Visualization:** Visualize the timeseries at the region or node level of the parcellation for a given subject and run.

 **Main features for `CAP` includes:**
 - **Grouping:** Perform CAPs analysis for entire sample or groups of subject IDs.